CIRCT

 refobjectReferenceTarget of the target component

-Creates a SystemVerilog logic type.
+Creates a SystemVerilog logic type for Grand Central views.

 Example: